 We will unpack the differences that separate the traditional approach of performance management in opposition to the Agile approach.

 Traditional Performance Management Vs. Agile

-Here are a few pointers that will help you discern the major differences between both approaches:
+Here are a few pointers that will help you discern the significant differences between both approaches:

 1. Yearly Vs. Quarterly Reviews:

 Traditional performance management limits reviews to once per year, while agile involves regular reviews every quarter or sometimes every month of the year.
-Year-end reviews, although beneficial to some extent, do not provide an opportunity for course corrections and improvements, which limits your chances of success.
+Although beneficial to some extent, year-end reviews do not provide an opportunity for course corrections and improvements, which limits your chances of success.

 2. Meetings And Check-Ins:

 Quick improvements in the business process can only be made if and when employees are offered timely feedback on their performance.
-Delayed feedbacks are not any better than no feedback at all, considering the time efficiency of the review.
+Delayed feedbacks are not any better than no feedback, considering the review’s time efficiency.

 If too much time passes between an employee’s action and the feedback, the review will not prove to be fruitful for them.
 The sudden review might also cost them their focus on the upcoming tasks, sidetracking their progress.